Ride Connection: GroveLink

 GroveLink serves Forest Grove with two routes: West Loop and East Loop.
 A third, less-frequent route called the Employment Loop operates in the early mornings and early afternoons.
-GroveLink originated from a study that discovered a need for a more local service than TriMet bus route 57–TV Highway/Forest Grove, which had operated as the only public transit service within Forest Grove with a single route along Pacific Avenue (Oregon Route 8) eastward to Hillsboro and Beaverton.
-It began operating on August 19, 2013.
+GroveLink originated from a study that realized a need for a more local service than TriMet bus route 57–TV Highway/Forest Grove, which had operated as the only public transit service within Forest Grove with a single route along Pacific Avenue (Oregon Route 8) eastward to Hillsboro and Beaverton.
+GroveLink began operating on August 19, 2013.

 North Hillsboro Link

 The North Hillsboro Link began operating on November 16, 2015.

 Tualatin Shuttle

 The Tualatin Shuttle serves Tualatin with three, color-designated routes, all of which connect at the Tualatin WES station, served by TriMet's WES Commuter Rail.
 The Tualatin Shuttle began as the "Tualatin Employment Shuttle", established by the Tualatin Chamber of Commerce in 1997.
 Ride Connection took over its operations on October 1, 2014.
 The Blue Line operates a loop route west of the WES station within neighborhoods surrounding Herman Road.
 The Red Line operates another loop route south and east of the WES station with stops at the Tualatin Library and Legacy Meridian Park Medical Center.
 In September 2021, Ride Connection introduced a third route that runs from Bridgeport Village, the WES station, Legacy Meridian Park Medical Center, and Borland Free Clinic.
 Service operates from Monday to Friday in coordination with WES train arrivals.